metadata-research/yamz/README.md

 ## Prerequisites

-###
 PostgreSQL
+### Step 1 - Installing Components from Ubuntu Repositories

-1. Update Ubuntu package list `sudo apt update`
+Update Ubuntu package list

+`sudo apt update`

-2. Once the packages have been updated install PostgreSQL and the -contrib packackage `sudo apt install postgresql postgresql-contrib`
+Once the packages have been updated install PostgreSQL and the -contrib packackage

-3.
+`sudo apt install postgresql postgresql-contrib`

+The default unix admin user, postgres, needs a password assigned in order to connect to a database.
+To set a password:

+1. Enter the command: sudo passwd postgres.
+2. You will get a prompt to enter your new password.
+3. Close and reopen your terminal.

+To run PostgreSQL with psql shell:

+1. Start your postgres service:

+`sudo service postgresql start`

+2. Connect to the postgres service and open the psql shell:

+`sudo -u postgres psql template1`

+Postgres psql requires an administrative user called 'postgres'.

+Once you have successfully entered the psql shell, you will see your command line change to look like this:

+`template1=#`

+`sudo -u postgres psql template1`
+`template1=# alter user postgres with encrypted password 'PASS';` [use your own password you will need it later for the configuration files.]
+`template1=# \q`

+### Postgress Authentication Configuration

 Contents
 ========